Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 Seven different Qiskit simulators are utilized to obtain the simulated data.
 Only one backend calculates a noise-free result because different simulator implementations without noise deliver similar results.
 In order to obtain a comparable order of magnitude of simulated data to that of QC-generated data, six additional simulators with noise are used.
-All six backends utilize a different noise model based on calibration data collected from real IBM quantum computers @Fake_provider.
+All six backends utilize a different noise model based on calibration data collected from real IBM quantum computers @QiskitFake_provider.
 The following fake backends were used: Fake_Vigo, Fake_Athens, Fake_Santiago, Fake_Lima, Fake_Belem, and Fake_Cairo.
 Three of these fake backends are based on configurations of quantum computers, which were used for creating training data to account for an adversarial cloud provider trying to mimic some specific quantum computer.
 The noise introduced in these simulators accumulates from different factors.